cea-hpc/modules/doc/source/cookbook/module-info-name-return-basename.rst

 Return file basename on module-info name for full path modulefile
 =================================================================

-When module name is specified as a full pathname, the ``module-info name`` command used in modulefile was returning the file basename on Modules compatibility version.
+When module name is specified as a full pathname, the :mfcmd:`module-info name<module-info>` command used in modulefile was returning the file basename on Modules compatibility version.
 Starting version 4 of Modules, the full pathname is returned when module is specified this way as once loaded this module is identified by its full pathname.
 This recipe describes a way to get back the behavior of Modules compatibility version for the ``module-info name`` modulefile command.

 Implementation
 --------------

-Return file basename on ``module-info name`` for modules specified as full path modulefile is implemented  by the use of a site-specific configuration that supersedes the definition of the ``module-info name`` command to return modulefile basename instead of full pathname.
+Return file basename on :mfcmd:`module-info name<module-info>` for modules specified as full path modulefile is implemented  by the use of a site-specific configuration that supersedes the definition of the :mfcmd:`module-info name<module-info>` command to return modulefile basename instead of full pathname.

 .. literalinclude:: ../../example/module-info-name-return-basename/siteconfig.tcl
    :language: tcl